 This guidance does not apply to the sharing of images of children under 18 by an adult over 18 as this constitutes child sexual abuse.
-In the event that staff become aware of such an incident, they should notify the DSL immediately, who should always inform the Police as a matter of urgency.
+In the event that staff become aware of such an

+ncident, they shou uld notify the DSL immedia ately, who should alw ays inform the Pol ice as a

+matter of urgency.

+9 Раде

-ARRANGEMENTS FOR DEALING WITH PEER-ON-PEER ALLEGATIONS (INCLUDING CHILD ON CHILD SEXUAL VIOLENCE AND HARASSMENT)
+ARRANGEMENTS FOR DEALING WITH CHILD ON CHILD ALLEGATIONS (INCLUDING CHILD ON CHILD SEXUAL VIOLENCE AND HARASSMENT)

-Peer-on-peer abuse is abuse by one or more children against another child.
+Child on child abuse is abuse by one or more children against another child.
 It can be standalone or as part of wider abuse and can happen both inside and outside of school, and online.
 It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), physical abuse, initiation/hazing violence and rituals, upskirting, sexting, consensual and non-consensual sharing of nudes and/or semi-nudes, sexual assault, gender-based issues and harmful sexual behaviours including sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.

-These arrangements apply to all reports and concerns of peer on peer abuse, whether they have happened in school or outside of it, and/or online.
+These arrangements apply to all reports and concerns of child on child abuse, whether they have happened in school or outside of it, and/or online.
 Abuse that occurs online or outside of school should not be downplayed and should be treated equally seriously.